Hero - Agricultual and Applied Economics Photo

 Students in the VISP/ID concentration area are trained with the career goal of pursuing a graduate degree in International Development.
 The year of VISP study helps students in applying for admission to Master’s or Ph.D. programs in international development and other related fields such as public policy or international studies.

-Students in the VISP/FIM concentration area are trained to seek career development in the food industries.
-The students can choose to enter the job market directly, or to pursue a graduate degree in food industry management.
-The year of VISP study will prepare students with foundation of microeconomics and management, tax, finance, economics and business of food, and other relevant skills for a future career in the food industry.
+Students in the VISP/ABM concentration area are trained to seek career development in the food and broader agribusiness industries.
+These students can choose to enter the job market directly, or to pursue a graduate degree in agribusiness management or related fields.
+The year of VISP study includes courses in microeconomics and agribusiness management, spreadsheets, finance, economics and business of food, and other relevant skills for a future career in the agribusiness and food industries.

 Student Support